SBF on trial: A 'math nerd' in over his head, or was his empire 'built on lies?'

 Rehn told the jury they will hear directly from that quartet of cooperating witnesses, including Ellison.

-Cohen encouraged jurors to be skeptical of their testimony, noting they had pleaded guilty and are likely to receive a lighter sentence as a result of their cooperation.
+Cohen encouraged jurors to be skeptical of their testimony, noting they had pleaded guilty and are likely to receive lighter sentences as a result of their cooperation.

 In an attempt to preempt that argument, Rehn urged jurors to "scrutinize their testimony carefully."
 But, he told them, they will offer first-hand insights into the multibillion-dollar fraud the government alleges Bankman-Fried perpetrated with their help.